Logo

 3. Easy Money (Snabba cash) by Jens Lapidus

-A blistering thriller that exposes the collision of three lives in Stockholm's criminal underworld: a student living a double life to fund his entry into the elite, a Chilean drug runner, and a Serbian mafia enforcer.
-Lapidus paints a brutal and vivid picture of a city where the pursuit of money and status connects the highest echelons of society to its most violent depths.
+Three lives collide in Stockholm's criminal underworld: a business student living a double life to fund his entry into the elite, a Chilean drug runner, and a Serbian mafia enforcer.
+Lapidus writes in a hard, staccato style that mirrors the city's class divisions — champagne lounges and penthouse deals on one page, back-alley violence on the next.
+A blistering thriller about how the pursuit of money connects Stockholm's highest circles to its most dangerous depths.

 4. Between Summer's Longing and Winter's End by Leif G. W. Persson